NCRP CAL FIRE Forest Health Pilot Implementation Grant

 • October – November: Priority North Coast Project sponsors work with NCRP staff and technical leads to develop materials for the NCRP CAL FIRE Pilot Forest Health Regional Portfolio of Implementation Projects including CAL FIRE required documents; NCRP provides technical assistance for environmental compliance.

-• December 2024: NCRP CAL FIRE Forest Health Pilot Regional Portfolio of Implementation Projects (and required documentation) provided to CAL FIRE and CAL MAPPER.
+• December 2024 – early 2025: NCRP CAL FIRE Forest Health Pilot Regional Portfolio of Implementation Projects (and required documentation) provided to CAL FIRE and CAL MAPPER.

 PROPOSAL SUPPORT & WORKSHOPS